ENNIO MORRICONE RARITIES ON CD

 MIO CARO ASSASSINO (1972)

 Digitmovies CDDM141 (2009) released in Italy

 Ennio Morricone composed music for 15 giallos.
-The very popular Italian thrillers with the very characteristic plot elements and aesthetic structure.
+The very popular Italian thrillers with the very distinctive plot elements and aesthetic structure.
 The story begun with Dario Argento’s masterpiece L’UCCELLO DALLE PIUME DI CRISTALO in 1970, and during a period of two years Morricone composed for 13 movies of the newly found sub-genre.
 One of his numerous credits during 1971, was the score for Tonino Valerii’s MIO CARO ASSASSINO.
 Morricone’s score for this movie is a study in atonality and his music is not easy for the ears.
-This was perhaps the reason the score never found a vinyl release on its time, not even as a single 45rpm record.
-Surprisingly, the cd era introduced the score to the soundtrack collectors and film music fans, not once but twice, the one by CAM and the second by Digitmovies.
-The Digitmovies edition that was released in 2009 included the full score maestro composed for the film for the first time.
-This complete edition, that expanded considerably the CAM program, has acquired a high value after it sold out from Digitmovies.
+This was perhaps the reason the score never found a vinyl release in its time, not even as a single 45rpm record.
+Surprisingly, the cd era introduced the score to the soundtrack collectors and film music fans, not once but twice, the first by CAM and the second by Digitmovies label.
+The Digitmovies edition that was released in 2009 included the full score the maestro composed for the film for the first time.
+This complete edition, that considerably expanded the CAM program, has acquired a high value after it sold out.
 The cd is usually changing hands for amounts more than 100$ when it is available of course, since it is not only very sought after but also scarcely available.